cniblock/Walking-Anglesey/README.md

 [Here is the current Project Board.](https://github.com/users/cniblock/projects/4)

 To define the project's scope and requirements, I used user stories with each story having a clearly defined set of acceptance criteria.
-This allowed me to ensure that everyone involved in the project shared a common understanding of what needed to be built and how it would be tested.
-However, due to time constraints, two user stories were prioritized as "won't have" using the MOSCOW model, meaning they will be part of the future development of the site.
+Due to time constraints, two user stories were prioritized as "won't have" using the MOSCOW model, meaning they will be part of the future development of the site.

 ### Models